SetVenue Cancellation Policy

 -

 SetVenue absorbs the Stripe Processing Fee on the Booking transaction itself (Terms § 8.5).
 The Guest does not pay any Stripe Processing Fee on a completed Booking.
 The first-display price the Guest sees is the all-in price the Guest will pay on a completed Booking.
 On cancellation, the Stripe fee already paid by SetVenue to Stripe on the original transaction does not return; the allocation table above identifies which party's funds bear that economic loss in each scenario.
-In no scenario does the Guest pay a Stripe Processing Fee in addition to the first-display price; the only scenario in which a Stripe Processing Fee component reduces a Guest's refund is the 50%-window Guest-initiated cancellation, where the Guest's reduced refund reflects the fee's non-return — and even that is disclosed at three points before the Guest confirms the cancellation.
+In no scenario does the Guest pay a Stripe Processing Fee in addition to the first-display price.
+In Guest-initiated cancellations, the Guest's refund is not reduced by the fee at all (SetVenue absorbs it); the only scenarios in which the Guest bears any part of the non-returned fee are Guest-fault SetVenue-initiated cancellations and the mutual-no-fault Force Majeure split, each per the allocation table above and disclosed at the time of refund processing.

 -